Varieties of Zucchini - What's the Difference?

 - Sweet Gourmet - a Lebanese variety, very light, creamy green skin, tapered fruit, very compact plant and heavy producer

-- Rampicante - Italian heirloom variety, vining, can used as both summer and winter squash, long slender fruits reach 15 inches and feature a flattened bulb at the blossom end, ready in 70 days
+- Rampicante - Italian heirloom variety, vining, can be used as both summer and winter squash, long slender fruits reach 15 inches and feature a flattened bulb at the blossom end, ready in 70 days

 - Golden - Bushy heirloom variety, features slender yellow fruit with small seeds, good flavor, ready in 60 days